albiberto/usb-detector/README.md

        </li>
    </ul>
    ```
-4. If now start two projects we can see the following state
+4. If we now start the two projects we can see the following state

 ### Push WASM Client
-now we have to add the code to push the client in worker projects
+Now we need to add the code to push the client in worker projects
 1. Inject ```IHubContext<T1, T2>``` inside ```UsbDetector``` class
    ```csharp
    private readonly IHubConnection<UsbHub, IUsbHub> _usbHub;